 Juliana costume jewelry was produced by DeLizza & Elster, which was founded in 1947 to manufacture everything from buttons and buckles to pins and pendants for such venerable costume jewelers as Hattie Carnegie, Hobe, Kenneth J. Lane, and Weiss.

-In 1967, chief designer William DeLizza and business partner Harold Elster decided to create a brand of their own by placing paper tags with the Juliana trademark on some of their pieces.
+In 1967, chief designer Frank DeLizza and business partner Harold Elster decided to create a brand of their own by placing paper tags with the Juliana trademark on some of their pieces.
 The brand lasted barely two years, but it became synonymous with DeLizza & Elster.

 Vintage Juliana pieces (which include unlabeled pieces created before 1967 as well as those with Gloria and Tara hang tags) typically feature vibrantly colored rhinestones such as aurora borealis, clear crystals, faux hematite, and fake opals.
 Striking colors such as purple and teal or green and pink are routinely combined.
 In other Juliana pieces, large speckled (or "Easter egg") cabochons are set within rings of smaller, colored stones.

 Unlike much of the vintage costume jewelry from this period, Juliana pieces are almost all stone, with very little metal showing.
 Cluster settings for brooches are popular.
 In addition to such basic stone cuts as pears, baguettes, ovals, and rounds, some of the more fancy vintage Juliana pieces have stones cut into the shapes of keystones, arrows, anchors, and hearts.